syncfusion-content/blazor-docs/blazor/splitter/split-panes.md

 # Split Panes in Blazor Splitter Component

-This section explain split-panes behaviours.
+This section explain split-panes behaviors.

 ## Horizontal layout

 By default, splitter will be rendered in horizontal orientation.
-Splitter container will be splitted as panes in horizontal flow direction with vertical separator.
+Splitter container will be split as panes in horizontal flow direction with vertical separator.

 ```cshtml